ckan/ckan/doc/api/index.rst

 token visit the *API Tokens* tab available on your user profile. page.

+.. note:: API keys will be marked as deprecated in the near future and, eventually, completely removed.
+There are no gains in using API keys instead of API tokens so it's strongly recommended to always use API tokens for API calls.

-To provide your API key in an HTTP request, include it in either an ``Authorization`` or ``X-CKAN-API-Key`` header.
+To provide your API token in an HTTP request, include it in either an ``Authorization`` or ``X-CKAN-API-Key`` header.
 (The name of the HTTP header can be configured with the ``apikey_header_name`` option in your CKAN configuration file.)